-<# STEPS> If no value is entered for number of times, only one instruction is executed each time the RETURN key is pressed.
-Multiple instructions can also be executed by holding down the RETURN key. from <address></address> If the from <address> option is omitted, stepping begins at the next program counter address.</address> be entered in binary(B), decimal(D), octal(O, or Q), or hexadecimal
+<# STEPS> If no value is entered for number of steps, only one instruction is executed each time the RETURN key is pressed.
+Multiple instructions can also be executed by holding down the RETURN key.

+from <ADDRESS> If the from <ADDRESS> option is omitted, stepping begins at the next program counter address.